SAP/SapMachine/README.md

 We want to stress the fact that this is clearly a *friendly fork*.
 One reason why we need this project is the need to quickly react on customer problems with new and fixed versions without having to wait on the upstream project or other distributors/packagers.
 The second reason for the existence of this project is to showcase and bring over features from our commercially licensed, closed source SAP JVM into the OpenJDK which can not be integrated upstream in the short-term.

-SAP is one of the biggest external contributors to the OpenJDK project and will remain fully committed to the OpenJDK.
+SAP is committed to ensuring the continued success of the Java platform.
+We are members of the [JCP Executive committee](https://jcp.org/en/participation/committee) since 2001 and recently served in the [JSR 379 (Java SE 9)](https://www.jcp.org/en/jsr/detail?id=379) and [JSR 383 (Java SE 18.3)](https://www.jcp.org/en/jsr/detail?id=383) Expert Groups.
+SAP is also one of the biggest external contributors to the OpenJDK project (currently leading the [PowerPC/AIX](http://openjdk.java.net/projects/ppc-aix-port/) and [s390](http://openjdk.java.net/projects/s390x-port/) porting projects) and will remain fully committed to the OpenJDK.
 Our intention is to bring as many features as possible into the upstream project and keep the diff of this project as small as possible.

 ## Requirements
 Currently this project will be only supported on Linux/x86_64 platforms